OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/08-seven-segment-display.md

 import registerClass
-from sevenSegDisplay import SevenSegment import time
+from sevenSegDisplay import SevenSegment import time import sys

 # instantiate 7-segment object
 sevenDisplay = SevenSegment(11,18,19,0)

+errorMsgs = {
+    "missingArguments": "Please input a hex number, eg. 0x12ab", "tooManyArguments": "Too many arguments.
+Please input only one hex number.", "tooShort": "Hex number is too short.
+Please include 4 digits after the 0x.", "tooLong": "Hex number is too long.
+Please include only 4 digits after the 0x.", "notHexNumber": "Input string is not a valid hex number. " }

 def __main__():
     # if script was called with no arguments
     if len(sys.argv) == 1:
+        print errorMsgs["missingArguments"]
-        print "Please input a hex string, eg. 0x12ab" return -1
+        return -1

     # if script was called with too many arguments
     elif len(sys.argv) > 2:
-        print "Too many arguments.
-Please input only one hex number." return -1
+        print errorMsgs["tooManyArguments"]
+        return -1

     # read the hex string from the argument
+    # extract the digits following the 0x
+    # convert any uppercase letters to lowercase
     inputHexString = sys.argv[1]
+    inputHexString = inputHexString.split("x")[1]
+    inputHexString = inputHexString.lower()
     inputLen = len(inputHexString)

+    # validate the string's length
+    if inputLen < 4:
+        print errorMsgs["tooShort"]
+        return -1
+    elif inputLen > 4:
+        print errorMsgs["tooLong"]
+        return -1

+    # check if valid hex digits (09, a-f)
+    try:
+        int(inputHexString, 16)
+    except ValueError:
+        print errorMsgs["notHexNumber"]
+        return -1

-    # attempt to print out the hex string
+    # attempt to display out the hex string
     while True:
         for i in range(inputLen):
-        	sevenDisplay.showDigit(i,inputHexString[i])
+        	sevenDisplay.showDigit(i,str(inputHexString[i]))

+# for running from the command line
+if __name__ == '__main__':
+    __main__()
 ```

-In our while loop, we're doing the following:

-1.

 The for loop here is doing something really neat with only one line of code:

-* The `showDigit()` function is called with a digit number `i` and digit `characterinputHexString[i]` to be displayed.
+* The `showDigit()` function is called with a digit number `i` and digit character `inputHexString[i]` to be displayed.
 * In this function, the scan pin for the current digit is enabled and is ready to light up.
 * We then send to the shift register the binary values corresponding to the segments for the current digit.